 You can climb up to Al Adwani Tower from the road but you can either drive or walk up to Al Rabi Tower.
 Both offer great views over Khor Fakkan.

-From Al Rabi Tower, there is a hiking trail that takes you to the top of the next hill, the tallest in the town of Khor Fakkan.
-(Click here for more on Al Rabi Tower.)
+The Al Rabi hiking trail takes you to the top of the next hill, the tallest in the town of Khor Fakkan.

 Another place for a good view is Flag Square.
 You can drive up to the top.
 At the bottom of the road to Flag Square, there are beautiful fountains on four sides of the large roundabout.

 The fountains are set in landscaped gardens and you can sit on a bench or on the grass and enjoy watching the mesmerising fountains with the mountains as the backdrop.

 You will also see Resistance Monument on the other side, built recently under the orders of Sheikh Sultan to honour those who resisted against the Portuguese invasion in the 16th century.
 Read more about the monument here.

 In the middle of the roundabout is a giant mabkhara, which is what Emiratis burn bukhoor in which gives a pleasant-smelling smoke used to perfume the clothes, body and home.

 As Khor Fakkan is in the Emirate of Sharjah, you will notice the Arabic architecture of all local government buildings.

 The University of Sharjah had a campus but it is now The University of Khor Fakkan.
 A new Academy for Science, Technology and Maritime Transport is also now open.
 Both are near Khorfakkan Square.